bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

   he's paying for.
 It may also include Charlie's mailing address so he can double-check it.

-* The time the Payment Details message was created plus the time it expires.
+* The time the PaymentDetails message was created plus the time it expires.

 * A URL to which Charlie's wallet should send its completed transaction.

-That Payment Details message is put inside a Payment Request message.
+That PaymentDetails message is put inside a PaymentRequest message.
-The Payment Request lets Bob's server sign the entire Request with the server's X.509 SSL certificate.
+The payment request lets Bob's server sign the entire Request with the server's X.509 SSL certificate.
 (The Payment Protocol has been designed to allow other signing methods in the future.)
-Bob's server sends the Payment Request to Charlie's wallet in the reply to the HTTP GET.
+Bob's server sends the payment request to Charlie's wallet in the reply to the HTTP GET.

 ![Bitcoin Core Showing Validated Payment Request](/img/dev/en-btcc-payment-request.png)

-Charlie's wallet receives the Payment Request, checks its signature, and then displays the details from the Payment Details to Charlie.
+Charlie's wallet receives the payment request, checks its signature, and then displays the details from the PaymentDetails message to Charlie.
 Charlie agrees to pay, so the wallet constructs a payment to the output script Bob's server provided.
 Unlike a traditional Bitcoin payment, Charlie's wallet doesn't necessarily automatically broadcast this payment to the network.
-Instead, the wallet constructs a Payment message and sends it to the URL provided in the Payment Details message as an HTTP POST.
+Instead, the wallet constructs a Payment message and sends it to the URL provided in the PaymentDetails message as an HTTP POST.
 Among other things, the Payment message contains:

 * The signed transaction in which Charlie pays Bob.